nizarajroud/nova-act/README.md

 The constructor accepts the following:

 * `starting_page (str)`: The URL of the starting page; supports both web URLs (`https://`) and local file URLs (`file://`) (required argument)
-* `actuator(type or instance of BrowserActuatorBase)`: A optional custom actuator to specialize act behavior
   * Note: file URLs require passing `ignore_https_errors=True` to the constructor
 * `headless (bool)`: Whether to launch the browser in headless mode (defaults to `False`)
 * `quiet (bool)`: Whether to suppress logs to terminal (defaults to `False`)